bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 I'm doing that so that I get on your podcast.
 But there are some countermeasures.
-Like I have my own to do list system that will actually show me what things I wanted to review.
+Like I have my own to-do list system that will actually show me what things I want to review.
 But sometimes I don't get to that.
 And I review recent stuff more often.

 James O'Beirne: 02:00:15

-I have like five of those to do list systems and I keep making them and abandoning them.
+I have like five of those to-do list systems and I keep making them and abandoning them.
-Like I have, you know, like five different lists with PR numbers on them to review.
+Like I have, you know like five different lists with PR numbers on them to review.

 NVK: 02:00:23

-You know, I do not do to do lists.
+You know, I do not do to-do lists.
-F*ck to do lists.
+F*ck to-do lists.
 F*ck calendars.
 No. You said you do.

 James O'Beirne: 02:00:32

 No calendars.
-That's no.
-Wow.
-That's barbaric.
+Wow, That's barbaric.
 I don't know.

 NVK: 02:00:35

-You know, like, listen, you know, like I have some bare calendars, like for example, Johnny would put the episodes to do, or, you know, I have a call with a lawyer, but I don't schedule a single anything unless it's like, you know, trying to get a group of people to do a very specific for anything more than two days.
+You know, like I have some bare calendars, like for example, Johnny would put the episodes to do, or, you know, I have a call with a lawyer, but I don't schedule a single anything unless it's like, you know, trying to get a group of people to do a very specific for anything more than two days.
 I don't schedule anything more ahead than two days.
 I want my calendars clear, completely clear so that if I want to do something, I can do the thing.
-Wow.

 Sjors Provoost: 02:01:01

 Yeah, same here.
 I think, I mean, I use calendars only for things that physically have to happen at a certain time in a certain place.
 I do not use them to say, oh I'm going to work on X, I'm going to work on Y.
-GTD.
 It's very GTD and I'm not saying GTD is perfect.
 GTD has some huge drawbacks but I've been using that since 2005, I think.
 And as a general system, I like it.